jjlocke2004/active-directory-lab/06-helpdesk-tickets/ticket-02-account-lockout.md

 *Finally I verified account is unlocked - this is what I should've done when I ran my script but in my defense I essentially did when I went to relockout the account*

+*The error being thrown here is expected - the user needs to change their password at logon*

 ![Verified Account is Unlocked](images/verified-account-is-unlocked.png)

 ### Time Taken